-I’d say one of the most common stumbling blocks I encounter when speaking with novice (and even more experienced) collectors concerns shipping sports cards.
+One of the most common stumbling blocks I encounter when speaking with collectors concerns shipping sports cards.

-For someone that hasn’t sent a valuable card through the mail, the process can be a bit of a daunting experience.
-However, once you do it a few times, it becomes a fairly simple and easily repeatable process.
+However, once you do it a few times, it becomes a simple and easily repeatable process.

 Supplies Needed To Prepare and Ship Your Sports Cards